 A flooded basement can be extremely overwhelming.
-Your first thoughts are to save your belongings and the carpet, before mold starts to grow.
-Flooded basements can occur from a broken sump pump, a burst pipe, oversaturated ground around your foundation, or seepage through the cracks in your foundation floor or walls.
+Your first thoughts are to rescue your belongings and goods, and save the basement carpet before mold starts to grow.
+Flooded basements can occur from a broken sump pump, leaky plumbing, floodwater oversaturating the ground around your foundation, or seepage through the cracks in your foundation floor or walls.
 It is important to stop the source of water if possible.
 Next, follow the steps below:

 Soak Up The Water

 When your basement floods you will most likely have standing water to remove this you will need to use a wet-dry vacuum or a pump to remove as much water as you can before getting to the carpet.
 It is important to remove as much water as possible in this fashion first.
+The longer the water is allowed to sit, the more water damage may be done to your basement and any items within.
 Run the vacuum slowly over the entire flooded space, including the carpet, to extract all the water possible.
 Once the vacuum stops pulling up water, move on to the next step.

 Create Air Flow

-All water-damaged furniture, boxes, or other items need to be removed from the basement.
+First, you’ll want to remove any water-damaged furniture, boxes, or other items from the basement.
 This is because mold grows on organic materials like paper, wood, leather, and fabric made from natural fibers.
 Next, use fans and dehumidifiers to circulate fresh air through the space.
 If the weather permits, open windows and doors.
 However, if it is too humid, run the air conditioner to minimize moisture in the air.

 Dry The Carpet